Become a Northridge Knight: Apply Now for 2024-25ย ย |ย ย Apply Now

 High School Jazz Band

-It meets five days a week during the Winter-Spring semester and performs at the annual spring concert as well as our annual school fundraiser, the โDinner at the Ridgeโ.ย
+Jazz Band meets twice weekly during band rehearsal and performs at the spring concert and our annual school fundraiser, the “Dinner at the Ridge.”

 Sixth Grade Music